top of page

 The program will feature classic jazz, current jazz that is in the tradition of classic jazz, jazz fusion, and music by local artists covering all forms of jazz.
 I also plan to conduct interviews with many of our local artists and publicize the jazz happenings at our local venues.
 I have been a jazz fan since my mid-teens, first embracing artists of a smooth/contemporary nature and fusion but over the years expanding my tastes to include bop, hard bop, modal, post-bop, chamber, and free/avant garde.
 My show is intended to be an "exploration" of the various flavors of jazz from the past, present, and future of the music.

-Fridays 7pm
+Fridays 7pm (COMING SOON)

 Fridays 10pm